capybarahao/gitlet/gitlet-design.md

 - choice of data structure for storing file contents: not assume file as texts/strings but binary files. store them as byte[] instead of string.

-- INDEX stores both add and remove info?
 - learning: index is kind of never cleared to empty, it always reflects the head commit mapping.

-- "ANY recursive algorithm can be implemented using iteration and a stack."
+- Recursion: "ANY recursive algorithm can be implemented using iteration and a stack."

 - java serialize an object, and will serialize any objects this object point to. thus causing the timestamp object null issue.
 ## Testing Command